YuxinZhaozyx/siyuan-embed-drawio/README.md

 **Migrating from other sources:**

-+ Method 1: Simply export your diagram as an SVG from any draw.io platform with the "Include a copy of my diagram" option enabled, then drag the resulting SVG file into SiYuan.
++ Method 1: Simply export your diagram as an SVG/PNG from any draw.io platform with the "Include a copy of my diagram" option enabled, then drag the resulting SVG/PNG file into SiYuan.
 + Method 2: Copy all content from any draw.io platform, type `/drawio` in the editor, and paste the copied content into the pop-up draw.io window.

 **draw.io image block label:**